FelipeFariasAlfaro/TellMeHuman/README.md

 ### On-device Chrome AI
 - The extension auto-detects **Chrome AI on-device**.
+If you try to use Chrome AI, Tell Me Human will automatically try to enable local AI features in your browser.
 - When available, analysis and humanization run **locally** (no text leaves the browser).
 - If your Chrome doesn’t expose these APIs, check version/channel/flags.